ng-shubham/devTinder/Tasks.md

 - Create a userSchema & user Model
 - Create POST/signup API to add data to database
 - Push some documents  using API calls from postman

+- javascript object vs JSON
+- add the express.json middleware to your app
+- Make you signup API dynamic to receive data from end user